-The Queensland Government is providing an additional $3 million to expand the QCoast2100 Program, to enable eligible local governments to further develop and implement coastal hazard adaptation strategies (CHAS).
+The Queensland Government provided an additional $3 million to expand the QCoast2100 Program, to enable eligible local governments to further develop and implement coastal hazard adaptation strategies (CHAS).

-The new funding will build on the highly successful QCoast2100 Program by focussing on implementing actions identified in completed strategies so councils can commence on-ground adaptation actions.
+The new funding builds on the highly successful QCoast2100 Program by focussing on implementing actions identified in completed strategies so councils can commence on-ground adaptation actions.
 The funding will also assist those councils yet to commence a CHAS or who have not completed a CHAS.

 The QCoast2100 2.0 Program consists of four funding programs.
 Further details.